Table of Contents

 Dog Bites At Dog Parks

 Additionally, the city operating the dog park or an apartment complex that maintains a dog park can’t be held strictly liable.
-This is because dog parks are typically considered as “use at your own risk” facilities.
+This is because dog parks are typically considered “use at your own risk” facilities.

 Dog Bites Against Bicycle And Motorcycle Riders